 Any of you who have read my blog since it launched will know that I love exploring parks, nature reserves and botanical gardens.
 From wandering through the Redwoods in California, to discovering botany in Ireland and now, wandering through Eleouthkia Park in Cyprus, I’m a huge fan of seeing nature on my travels.
 And when they’re free, well I love them even more (because this park in Cyprus is 100% free… good eh?)
 It’s quite a large parkland with various mazes of plants, fruit trees, flowers and interesting artwork – you can easily spend 1-2 hours or more wandering around.

 Ready for your trip to Cyprus?
-Are there any other places or activities I’ve missed?
+Are there any other places or activities I’ve missed in this top 10 things to do list?
 Jot a few notes down in the comments…

 Like this?
 Don’t forget to pin it!